sashasidak/browserstek/README.md

 Next:
 1) Integrate Jankins in project
-3) Integrate massage in Telegram
+3) Integrate massage in Telegram - done
 4) Do scidule
+5) Do Run tests from TelegramBot